the-swerve/citizen/readme.md

 // changed === true
 ```

-You can get `'change {nested}'` and `'change {collection}'` events as expected, and for changes on models within collections, those individual models will emit their own change events.
+You can get `'change {has_one}'` and `'change {has_many}'` events as expected, and for changes on models within collections, those individual models will emit their own change events.

 # test